York: explore a city with two millennia of history

 If it’s afternoon tea you’re craving it simply has to be Betty’s.
 The genteel tea rooms have stood on the grand St Helen’s Square since the 1930s.
 You can relax in the sumptuous, ornate surroundings – said to have been inspired by the interior of the Queen Mary, one of the grandest steam liners of the early 20th century.

 Take afternoon tea in true Betty’s fashion – dainty sandwiches filled with egg mayonnaise and free-range chicken, a pot of tea, cakes and a scone with jam and cream.

 Shopping in York

-Here are three spots in York you might not have heard of…
+Here are two spots in York you might not have heard of…

 Enjoy your trip to York.